optimagic-dev/optimagic/docs/source/explanation/internal_optimizers.md

 part of their name (e.g. all convergence criteria names start with `convergence`).
 See {ref}`list_of_algorithms` for the signatures of the provided internal optimizers.

-The preferred default values can be imported from `estimagic.optimization.algo_options` which are documented in {ref}`algo_options`.
-If you add a new optimizer to estimagic you should only deviate from them if you have good reasons.
+The preferred default values can be imported from `optimagic.optimization.algo_options` which are documented in {ref}`algo_options`.
+If you add a new optimizer to optimagic you should only deviate from them if you have good reasons.

 Note that a complete harmonization is not possible nor desirable, because often